jeftegoes/AwsOverview/AWS Lambda.md

 - For throttling errors (429) and system errors (500-series), Lambda returns the event to the queue and attempts to run the function again for up to 6 hours.
 - The retry interval increases exponentially from 1 second after the first attempt to a maximum of 5 minutes.

 ## 21.3.
-Cold Starts & Provisioned Concurrency
+Cold Starts and Provisioned Concurrency

 - **Cold Start:**
   - New instance => code is loaded and code outside the handler run (init)